Ronster2018/XML_Nessus_Parser/README.md

 # XML_Nessus_Parser ![CI status](https://img.shields.io/badge/python-2.7-green.svg)

-The XML Nessus Parser is a tool that makes requests to the Nessus API, downloads, sorts the information to csv files, and emails those files to who needs to see it.
+The XML Nessus Parser is a tool that makes requests to the Nessus API, downloads, sorts the information to csv files, and optionally emails those files to who needs to see it.

 ## Installation